kubernetes/enhancements/keps/sig-apps/5682-pdbs-for-multipod-replicas/README.md

 [supported limits]: https://git.k8s.io/community//sig-scalability/configs-and-limits/thresholds.md
 -->

-If an informer/cache for `Workload` objects is added to the `kube-controller-manager`, this will increase its RAM usage by a small amount for each `Workload` object in the cluster.
+If an informer/cache for `PodGroup` objects is added to the `kube-controller-manager`, this will increase its RAM usage by a small amount for each `PodGroup` object in the cluster.

 ###### Can enabling / using this feature result in resource exhaustion of some node resources (PIDs, sockets, inodes, etc.)?